 With the right real-time reporting, call center managers can see what’s working for them as it happens.
 A customizable dashboard can pull in all the performance metrics you want to track, such as which agents are working the phones, talking to customers, and generating revenue.
 With the right KPIs in your dashboard, you’ll see in real time what your costs are, who’s being effective, and what options you have for improving productivity.

-Taking a broader view of performance is another critical management strategy for sales and lead generation call centers.
+Leaders also need to take a broader view of performance.
 Whether it’s reviewing the individual agent or the whole team, historical reports can help managers identify their teams’ strengths and weaknesses and plan for the future.

 Related Content